Lajas, Puerto Rico: History

 Located in the Lajas Valley, the town was founded in 1883 by the Xueta Teodoro Jácome Pagán.
-Xuetes (Chuetas) were Majorcan Jews (Sephardic Catalan Jews).
+Xuetes (Chuetas) were Mallorcan Jews (Sephardic Catalan Jews).
 Some families changed their names from Jácome to the Castilian form Santiago.
 Jácome is the Mallorquin form of James (Ia'akov).
-Catalan Jews from Majorca were part of the early settlers in the south of Borikén (Puerto Rico).
+Catalan Jews from Mallorca were part of the early settlers in the south of Borikén (Puerto Rico).

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a colony of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Lajas was 8,789.

-The village of La Parguera is a popular tourist destination to see the famous Bahía Bioluminiscente (Phosphorescent Bay) and its numerous keys and islets.
+The village of La Parguera is a popular tourist destination to see the famous Bahía Fosforescente (Phosphorescent Bay) and its numerous keys and islets.
 Parador La Parguera was founded by Puerto Rican comedian Henry LaFont (Julio Pancorbo Ortiz).

 People from the El Combate community in barrio Boquerón are known as mata con hacha ("those who kill with axes") based on folklore about a fight over the salinas, where those from Cabo Rojo fought with axes against people from the adjacent town of Lajas.
 Because the people from Lajas apparently fought back by throwing stones they are known as tira piedras ("those who throw stones").

 On September 20, 2017 Hurricane Maria struck Puerto Rico.
 In Lajas, over 270 residences lost their roofs.
 The hurricane destroyed Lajas' pineapple industry.